 • Presentation exercise – here, you’ll have to prepare a ten-minute presentation based on a topic given to you by the assessors;

 • John Lewis trays (or Waitrose trays) – this is an in-tray exercise that you might have to complete.
 This is a sort of role play exercise which has you working through paperwork and making judgements.
 You can think of it as a situational judgement test, but taken using physical documents to refer to.
-Click here to read our guide to passing in-tray exercises;
+Have a look at our guide on How To Pass In Tray Exercises.

 • Face-to-face interview – this is the final interview for the role, and will usually come at the end of the assessment centre.